 Most company owners take the majority of their earnings as dividend payments because:

-Beyond the tax-free dividend allowance of £500, you can pay yourself any amount of dividends, provided that the company has available profit to distribute after it has paid Corporation Tax.
+Beyond the tax-free dividend allowance of £500, you can pay yourself any amount of dividends, provided that the company has available profit to distribute after accounting for Corporation Tax (if the company doesn’t make a profit, you can’t take dividends).

 However, rather than removing all available profit from the company, you may wish to consider leaving some of the profit in the business as distributable reserves.
 These can be withdrawn as dividends in a future tax year, potentially at a lower dividend tax rate depending on the circumstances specific to that tax year.